Detecting ideals in reduced crossed product C*-algebras of topological dynamical systems: Preliminaries

 \subsection{C*-simplicity}

-In this section we recall some terminology from the theory of \Cstar-simple groups, and prove one result which is needed for our work and can be directly deduced from the literature.
+In this section we recall some terminology from the theory of \Cstar-simple groups, and state one result which is needed for our work and can be directly deduced from the literature.
 A group $\Gamma$ is called \Cstar-simple if $\Cstarred(\Gamma)$ is simple.
 It is clear that every \Cstar-simple group has the \lone-ideal intersection property.

-As proven in \cite{kennedy15-cstarsimplicity}, a group $\Gamma$ is \Cstar-simple if and only if the stabiliser URS (uniformly recurrent subgroup) of its Furstenberg boundary $\partial_{\rF} \Gamma$ is trivial.
-We call a group in this URS a Furstenberg subgroup, and by abuse of notation will talk about \emph{the} Furstenberg subgroup of $\Gamma$.
+As proven in \cite{breuillardkalantarkennedyozawa14}, a group $\Gamma$ is \Cstar-simple if and only if it acts freely on its Furstenberg boundary $\partial_{\rF} \Gamma$.
+We call a stabiliser group of this action a Furstenberg subgroup.
 Recall also that the amenable radical $\rR(\Gamma)$ is the largest amenable normal subgroup of $\Gamma$.
-We need the following result that is not explicitly stated in the literature. \begin{proposition} Let $\Gamma$ be a group whose Furstenberg subgroup is the amenable radical.
+Requiring the amenable radical of a group $\Gamma$ to be a Furstenberg subgroup is equivalent to the requirement that the induced action of $\Gamma / \rR(\Gamma)$ is free.
+We need the following result that is not explicitly stated in the literature. \begin{proposition} Let $\Gamma$ be a group whose amenable radical is a Furstenberg subgroup.
 Then $\Gamma / \rR(\Gamma)$ is \Cstar-simple. \end{proposition} \begin{proof} It follows from \cite[Corollary 8.5]{kawabe17} that the \Cstar-algebra generated by the image of the quasi-regular representation with respect to a Furstenberg subgroup is simple.
 So by assumption $\Cstarred(\Gamma / \rR(\Gamma)) = \lambda_{\Gamma/\rR(\Gamma)}(\Cstarred(\Gamma))$ is simple. \end{proof}